 Ending a marriage is a huge decision.
 It’s a choice that impacts every facet of your life.
 Divorce is the most obvious option when a relationship is over, but in some cases, it’s not the best one.
-There are situations where staying married, but separating, may work.
-It begs the question whether divorce or separation is right for you?
+There are situations where staying married, but separating might work.
+It begs the question of whether divorce or separation is right for you?

 While it may seem like a strange choice, in some cases, legal separation has definite benefits.
 Every situation is different, so neither divorce or separation is a perfect fit for every case.
 But circumstances exist where opting to remain married makes the most sense.

 How Are Divorce And Separation Different?

 On the surface, the most readily apparent difference between divorce and separation is that in one, the couple remains married, while in the other, they do not.
 It’s pretty simple and straightforward in that regard.

 Divorce dissolves a marriage.
 The union legally comes to an end.
 Former spouses are now free to pursue their lives without the complications of being married.
 They can date, remarry, and generally live their life without marital entanglements.

 Though a marriage may be, for all practical purposes, over, with legal separation, it remains technically intact.
 It’s possible for spouses to lead entirely separate lives but remain legally bound.

 In this scenario, people have to mark married on forms and can’t marry someone else.
 It’s also possible for separated couples to inherit property from one another and even receive benefits.
 These are big reasons why some people choose this route.

 While there are distinct differences between divorce and separation, the two also share similarities.
 One is obviously permanent and final, while the other is less so.
 But for all intents and purposes, the end product is the same.

 In many cases, a legal separation essentially functions as an effective divorce.